toulbar2/CFN-learn/renault/README.md

 * **Indices of the 10-fold cross-validation for each sale history**: index_csv_medium.txt / index_csv_big.txt (duplicated configurations are kept in the same fold)

 ## Lambda parameters
-The lambda parameter selected using the StARS algorithm for the different folds of the cross-validation are given in the corresponding files:
+The lambda parameter selected using the Stability Approach to Regularization Selection (StARS) algorithm [[Liu et al, NIPS 2010]](http://papers.nips.cc/paper/3966-stability-approach-to-regularization-selection-stars-for-high-dimensional-graphical-models) for the different folds of the cross-validation are given in the corresponding files:
 * lambda_medium_l1.txt
 * lambda_medium_l1_l2.txt
 * lambda_big_l1.txt